-Mini-Movie – Grab your camcorder or smartphone and act out a short scene.
-If you don’t want to edit, just shoot one continuous scene or a few scenes “live” one right after the next and burn it to a DVD or upload to YouTube.
+Mini-Movie – Grab your video camera and act out a short scene.
+If you don’t want to edit, just shoot one continuous scene or a few scenes “live” one right after the next and upload it to YouTube.

 Funny Commercial – Get creative!
 Come up with a silly made-up product and produce a commercial for it.
+For example: What is ONE thing that could resolve a longstanding family feud? or...
+What family vacation memory would make a hilarious reality show trailer?
 You want something that will really make your family laugh while sitting around the Christmas tree.

 Family History Video – Pull together old family photos, home movies & documents and produce your own History Channel type show about YOUR family.
-Invite family members to sit down in front of the camcorder (make sure you have good sound!) and tell stories from the past.
-Then use some simple video editing software, something like Mac’s iMovie or Windows Live Movie Maker, to piece together the interviews and images.
-Click here for more tips making a family legacy documentary.
+Invite family members to sit down in front of a camera (make sure you have good sound!) and ask about their stories from the past.
+Then, use some simple video editing software, or apps like iMovie or Spark, to piece together the interviews and images.
+Click here for more tips for making a family legacy documentary.

 Wedding Video – Do you have a friend or family member with “raw footage” of their wedding that was never edited?
 Piece together some highlight clips and edit them to the couple’s favorite music.
 What a treasured gift indeed!
 Learn the art of wedding filmmaking.

 Family News Report – Stand in front of your camcorder and “report” the news just like a news anchor on TV.
 You could do a “year in review” type show highlighting the major events of your family’s life that year.
 They’ll love it!

 Video Love Letter – Got a sweetheart you want to impress?
 Write a poem or special message and edit it to music with photos and/or video of the two of you together.